TheDeadLockConsortium/.github/profile/README.md

 ## Hi there 👋

-We are a collation of individuals looking to create a better world, one small step at a time.
+We are a coalition of individuals and organizations looking to create a better world, one small step at a time.

+Our Goals
+ - Preservation
+ - Regrowth
+ - Innovation

+How you can help us?

+ - Be yourself and strive to improve in the little ways!

+Reach us through Word of Mouth for now :)
 <!--

 **Here are some ideas to get you started:**